Roman Sadovsky: Early years

-2012–2013 season
+2012–13 season

 Making his Junior Grand Prix debut, Sadovsky won a bronze medal in Lake Placid, New York, and placed tenth in Bled, Slovenia.
-He withdrew from the 2013 Canadian Championships due to a metatarsal fracture in his right foot on a growth plate near the toe.
+He withdrew from the 2013 Canadian Championships due to a metatarsal fracture in his right foot.

-2013–2014 season
+2013–14 season

 Coached by Tracey Wainman and Grzegorz Filipowski at the York Region Skating Academy in Richmond Hill, Ontario, Sadovsky competed in two events of the 2013 Junior Grand Prix series, placing fourteenth in Riga, Latvia, and eighth in Minsk, Belarus.
 Nationally, he appeared on the senior level, finishing eighth at the 2014 Canadian Championships.
 He was selected for the 2014 World Junior Championships in Sofia, Bulgaria.
 Ranked fourteenth in the short program and twelfth in the free skate, he finished thirteenth overall.

-2014–2015 season
+2014–15 season

 Sadovsky's first assignment of the 2014 Junior Grand Prix series was in Ostrava, Czech Republic.
 Ranked first in the short program and third in the free skate, he finished first overall by a margin of 3.39 points over the silver medalist, Alexander Samarin.
 After the event, Sadovsky said his goal was to develop a solid triple Axel.
 He then went on to place fourth at his second JGP event in Dresden, Germany.
 With those results, Sadovsky qualified for the 2014 JGP Final and placed fifth.

 At the 2015 Canadian Championships, Sadovsky placed fourth.
 He ended his season with a fourteenth-place finish at the 2015 World Junior Championships.

-2015–2016 season
+2015–16 season

 In the 2015 Junior Grand Prix season, Sadovsky was assigned to the first event, held in Bratislava, Slovakia.
-With a quad Salchow in the free skate — Sadovsky's first quad in competition — he won the gold medal with a total score 2.87 points ahead of Vincent Zhou of the United States.
+With a quad Salchow in the free skate — Sadovsky's first quad in competition — he won the gold medal with a total score 2.87 points ahead of Vincent Zhou.
 He then went on to win bronze at his second JGP event, in Toruń, Poland.
 These results qualified him for the 2015 JGP Final, where he was sixth.
 He represented Canada at the 2016 Winter Youth Olympics and finished fourth.
 He was coached by Wainman and Filipowski.

-2016–2017 season
+2016–17 season

 Sadovsky changed coaches, joining Brian Orser and Lee Barkell at the Toronto Cricket, Skating and Curling Club.
 He placed ninth at the 2017 Canadian Championships.
 Ranked ninth in the short program and twenty-third in the free skate, he finished seventeenth at the 2017 World Junior Championships in Taipei, Taiwan.

-2017–2018 season
+2017–18 season

 Sadovsky switched back to Wainman and Filipowski.
 Making his Grand Prix debut, he placed tenth at the 2017 Skate America.
 He finished seventh at the 2018 Canadian Championships.